 Whether you’re going somewhere in state, out of state, or cross-country, moving out of a dense city like NYC comes with its own considerations (like street width and parking restrictions, for starters).
 Here’s how your different moving options stack up against each other in terms of price, pros, and cons.

 When it comes to using a moving truck rental, most of us know the drill.
 You pack up all your stuff, rent a moving truck, load up the truck, drive to your new location, and then unload and unpack your stuff.
 While this is usually the cheapest option, it’s also the most work.
-However, if you’re on a strict budget, it may be worth committing to the fact you’ll have to do all the work yourself (and probably call in favors from friends and family for help).
+However, if you’re on a strict budget and don’t want to exceed your NYC moving costs, it may be worth committing to the fact you’ll have to do all the work yourself (and probably call in favors from friends and family for help).
 You can usually grab a quote for your move and book online through the rental truck company’s website.

 How much does it cost for a moving truck rental in NYC*?

-What are the pros and cons of using a rental truck to move out of NYC?
+What are the pros and cons of using a rental a truck to move out of NYC?

 - Usually the cheapest option, especially for small, nearby moves